Kayzaks/VividNet/README.md

 # VividNet

-VividNet is a proof-of-concept implementation for our paper (xxx).
+VividNet is a proof-of-concept implementation for our paper (https://arxiv.org/abs/1905.08910).
 The goal of VividNet is to be an inverse-simulation pipeline based on neural-symbolic capsule networks.

-This project is still work-in-progress.
+This project is still **work-in-progress**.
 At this point, the network is able to perform inverse-graphics, rendering and intuitive physics.

 ## Dependencies